APP MTH 4046 - Applied Mathematics Topic A - Honours

-Course Code APP MTH 4046 Course Applied Mathematics Topic A - Honours Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Restrictions May only be presented towards some Engineering Programs Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au
+Course Code APP MTH 4046 Course Applied Mathematics Topic A - Honours Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Restrictions Honours students only Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au

 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning OutcomesIn 2016, the topic of this course will be Modelling and Simulation of Turbulent Flows.
+Course Learning OutcomesIn 2019, the topic of this course is Modelling Emergent Dynamics in Complex Systems.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: